 Some funding may be available for eligible applicants.
 Please contact the School for details.

 1 year full-time

-Successful applicants normally hold, or are expected to be awarded, a First Class or Upper Second Class Honours Degree in a Natural Science or related subject.
-Alternatively, we will consider applicants with a good and relevant Lower Second Class Honours Degree provided that they have at least one year of additional relevant experience or can show evidence of particular interest in the course.
+Successful applicants normally hold, or are expected to be awarded, a 2(ii) undergraduate Honours degree in a Natural Science or related subject, preferably with mathematics at A2 level or equivalent.
+Applicants without a mathematics background will be considered on a case-by-case basis.
+All applicants should express knowledgeable interest in the course on their application form.
 Non-graduates who are over 25 years in age and have at least two years work experience relevant to the course are also encouraged to apply.

 A postgraduate taught course (e.g. MA/MSc) provides you with specialist knowledge and advanced grounding in your chosen field, enhancing your employment and career prospects in today’s increasingly competitive job market.

 A research degree such as a PhD will allow you to explore your chosen field under your own terms, driven by your own questions and intrigue under the guidance of an experienced research professional.